 The doctoral degree requires a total of 72 credits beyond the bachelor's degree.
 Of these, a minimum of 36 must be graduate courses and a minimum of 30 must be doctoral thesis research units.
-To be admitted to candidacy, students must have completed at least 18 credits at Washington University, have an overall GPA equal to or greater than 3.25, and pass the qualifying examination.
+To be admitted to candidacy, students must have completed at least 18 credits at Washington University, have an overall grade-point average of at least 3.25, and pass the qualifying examination.
 All students are required to enroll in the department seminar every semester to receive passing grades.
 The first-year students must complete the core curriculum, perform two research rotations, and find a permanent research adviser.
 Then, within 18 months after the qualifying exam (generally in their third year), students should defend their thesis proposal.

 For more detailed guidelines, please refer to the EECE doctoral studies handbook available on the EECE Graduate Degree Programs webpage.